Occupational Health and Safety Code

 (a) the drilling is performed under the direction of a blaster,

-(b) only the blaster and the workers directly involved in the drilling activity are in the area that may be impacted by an explosion, and
+(b) only the blaster and the workers necessary to perform the drilling activity are in the area that may be impacted by an explosion,

-(c) the drilling does not cause the misfire to detonate.
+(c) the drilling does not cause the misfire to detonate, and

 Undetonated explosives and misfires